Mulugeta25/belly-button-challenge/README.md

 Deployment
 Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

-Hints
-Use console.log inside of your JavaScript code to see what your data looks like at each step.

-Refer to the Plotly.js documentation when building the plots.

 About the Data
 Hulcr, J. et al.(2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/